Hygrophorus hypothejus: Similar species

+A number of species in the genus are similar, including H. speciosus.

+It could also be confused with Gomphidius glutinosus (the slimy spike cap), the gills of which separate easily from the cap.

 Distribution and habitat

 The mushroom grows in coniferous forests, appearing in October and November, occasionally December.
 Though mushrooms may be abundant, they are often hard to spot among the pine needles.
 They often appear in big groups of individuals and clusters.

 Edibility

-It is edible but of variable quality as some specimens may be slimy.
+It is edible but of variable quality, as some specimens may be slimy.